 Through my curiosity for computers in general and computer based research methods in particular, conducting research online offered an interesting new opportunity.
 Together with a computer scientist I developed an open source software package called WebDiP.
 This package enables are searcher to conduct online information search experiments without having programming knowledge.The first paper (Schulte-Mecklenbeck & Huber, 2003) resulting from WebDiP demonstrated that data collected on the Internet are comparable in quality with data collected in the laboratory.
 In a follow up paper (Schulte-Mecklenbeck & Neun, 2005) we recently gave a more general introduction to the usage of WebDiP to bring the program to a greater public.Together with Ryan O. Murphy (ETH Zurich) I developed Flashlight and recently we published our first paper about a comparison between Flashlight and a regular eye-tracking study (Schulte-Mecklenbeck, Murphy, & Hutzler, 2011).

-Quite general there can be two groups of models identified within the decision making literature: structural- and process-models.
+There are two groups of models within the decision making literature: structural- and process-models.
 Structural models have an input and an output.
 The main issue of such models is the analysis of the second part – the post-decisional choice.
 Using these models it is however difficult to gain insight into the processes going on during a task.
 Process models (methods) overcome this drawback by observing traces a decision maker leaves, actively or passively, while accomplishing a task.
-The order, the amount of acquired information, the timespent on certain information items as well as the causal representation of the decision task are of interest.
-In Switzerland I worked together with Oswald Huber on a computerized method for his Active Information Search (AIS) paradigm.
-And continued my work in this area together with Eric J. Johnson.
+The order, the amount of acquired information, the time spent on certain information items as well as the causal representation of the decision task are of interest.